microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return the Direct Line connectivity status:
+This hook will return the Direct Line connectivity status:

 -  `connected`: Connected
 -  `connectingslow`: Connecting is incomplete and more than 15 seconds have passed